mark199655/library/README.md

 # MVC book management system: library

 Library has books and users.
-It's rools:
+It's rules:
 - There is only one entity of book in the system.
 - User is limited to three boks at the current perion of time.
 - User can hold a book for no longer than a month.